Residential segregation in the United States: Consequences of segregation

 Location of housing is a determinant of a person's access to the job market, transportation, education, healthcare, and safety.
 People residing in neighborhoods with high concentrations of low-income and minority households experience higher mortality risks, poor health services, high rates of teenage pregnancy, and high crime rates.
 These neighborhoods also experience higher rates of unemployment, and lack of access to job networks and transportation, which prevents households from fully gaining and accessing employment opportunities.
 The result of isolation and segregation of minority and economically disadvantaged communities is increased racial and income inequality, which in turn reinforces segregation.
 A 2015 Measure of America report on disconnected youth found that black youth in highly segregated metro areas are more likely to be disconnected from work and school.
 In 2014, the Child Opportunity Index measures very high to very low opportunity comparing race and ethnicity in the 100 largest US metropolitan areas in the US to compare inequalities and residential segregation.

 Education

 Residentially segregated neighborhoods, in combination with school zone gerrymandering, leads to racial/ethnic segregation in schools.
 Studies have found that schools tend to be equally or more segregated than their surrounding neighborhoods, further exacerbating patterns of residential segregation and racial inequality.
 Schools with majority-minority populations are consistently underfunded; school districts with high populations of Hispanic and Black students receive on average $5000 less per student than school districts with majority White students.
 Limited funding results in limited resources and academic opportunities for students.
 Studies have demonstrated a link between school spending and student outcomes, further exacerbating racial inequality.

+Health

+Recent research provides causal evidence that residential segregation has adverse effects on health outcomes.
+Using historical railroad placement as an instrument for contemporary residential segregation, a study finds that higher levels of Black–White segregation led to poorer infant health outcomes among non-Hispanic Black populations, including lower birth weight, shorter gestational length, and higher rates of preterm and very low birth weight births.
+These effects are not observed among non-Hispanic White infants.
+The findings suggest that segregation affects health through structural mechanisms such as differential access to prenatal care, transportation, food resources, and exposure to discrimination, contributing to persistent racial disparities in health from early life.